axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 5.md

 ```bash
 axelard q bank balances $(axelard keys show [key-name] -a)
 ```

-You should see the deposited token in your balance.
+You should see the deposited token in your balance